jjmw/Summaries/MachineLearning/ML_Landscape.md

         - select more powerful model, with more parameters
         - improve feature engineering tasks
         - reduce contrains on the model (eg regularisation)

+## Testing and validation

+Training set and test set, relate to each other 80-20% to 99-1%; depending the absolute size total data set.
+Error rate in test set => generalization error Training error low, but generalization error high => overfitting

+### Hyperparameter tuning an model section

+Holdout validation: keep part of the training set (= validation/development set) to validate several candidata models and select the best.
+Work mostly very well, except when the validation set is too small.
+    Solution: cross-validation => using many small validation sets and validate each model per validation set.(drawback: trainingtime is multiplied by number of validation sets)

+### Data Mismatch

+Most important rule: validation set and test set must be as representative as possible of the data used in production Training set => to train model
+Test set => evaluate after happy with the dev set
+Dev + test set have to come from the SAME distribution (random shuffle data)

+1. define dev set + metric.
+Quickly iterate idea -> code -> experiment

+    training set: 98% of data
+    dev set: 1%
+    test set: 1%  (reason: big data.
+Data set is eg > 1 million)